 In June 2002, our board of directors adopted a stockholder rights plan and, pursuant thereto, issued preferred stock purchase rights ("Rights") to the holders of our common stock.
 The Rights have certain anti-takeover effects.
 If triggered, the Rights would cause substantial dilution to a person or group of persons who acquires more than 15% (19.9% for William W. Featheringill, a Director who beneficially owned approximately 10.3% as of September 30, 2008 but owned more than 15% at the time the Rights were put in place) of our common stock on terms not approved by the board of directors.
-In August 2007, this plan was amended for a transaction involving funds managed by or affiliated with Baker Brother Investments such that they could purchase up to 25% without triggering the Rights.
-On September 30, 2008, such group beneficially owned approximately 18.8% of our stock.
-The rights are not exercisable until the distribution date, as defined in the Rights Agreement, dated June 17, 2002, by and between the Company and American Stock Transfer & Trust Company, as Rights Agent, as amended.
+In August 2007, this plan was amended for a transaction involving funds managed by or affiliated with Baker Brother Investments such that the distribution date, as defined in the Rights Agreement, dated June 17, 2002, by and between the Company and American Stock Transfer & Trust Company, as Rights Agent, as amended.
 The Rights will expire at the close of business on June 24, 2012, unless that final expiration date is extended or unless the rights are earlier redeemed or exchanged by the Company.

 Each Right entitles the registered holder to purchase from the Company one one-thousandth of a share of Series B Junior Participating Preferred Stock ("Series B"), par value \$0.001 per share, at a purchase price of \$26.00, subject to adjustment.
 Shares of Series B purchasable upon exercise of the Rights will not be redeemable.
-Each share of Series B will be entitled to a dividend of 1,000 times the dividend declared per share of common stock.
-In the event of liquidation, each share of Series B will be entitled to a payment of 1,000 times the payment made per share of common stock.
+Each share of Series B will be entitled to a dividend of 1,000 times the dividend declared per share of scries B will be event of liquidation, each share of Series B will be entitled to a payment of 1,000 times the payment made per share of common stock.
 Each share of Series B will have 1,000 votes, voting together with the common stock.
 Finally, in the event of any merger, consolidation, or other transaction in which shares of common stock are exchanged, each share of Series B will be entitled to receive 1,000 times the amount received per share of common stock.